triplepoint/ansible-networking/roles/gateway_routing_and_nat/README.md

 # Intro
-This role configures `iptables` such that the host will be suitable for routing and NAT.
+This role configures `nftables` such that the host will be suitable for routing and NAT.

 ## Requirements